QAAcademyTestUser/QAAcademy/docs/Module 4 Technical QA.md

 This is the module which explain technical aspect of test development.
 This has been devided into few sections based on its application across various scenarios.

+**Learning outcomes:**

+                 1. Fundamental understanding about test automation
+		 2. Web, mobile test automation skills
+		 3. Good understanding about test automation frameworks, CI, CD pipeline, version controling and API testing

+**Estimated duration:**	 32 hrs

 4.1	Introduction - Test Automation

 4.1.1.
-What is automated software testing
+What is automated software testing (3 hr)

 	Why it is necessary?
 	Automated Vs Mannual testing